 Questions Agents Think You Should Ask When it Comes to Medicare

-August 20, 2025
+• August 20, 2025

 How Can My Medicare Plan Still Meet My Needs If My Health Changes?

-“The great thing with Medicare is there isn't ‘one size fits all’, so each year things are changing and evolving.
+"The great thing with Medicare is there isn't 'one size fits all', so each year things are changing and evolving.
 I have plenty of members that begin their Medicare journey at 65 years old and are healthy.
-Eventually, they experience some health concerns and are able to utilize additional "add ons" to their plans to fill in the gaps that medicare doesn't cover.”
+Eventually, they experience some health concerns and are able to utilize additional 'add ons' to their plans to fill in the gaps that Medicare doesn't cover."

-This is why asking how flexible a plan is over time is so important.
-Does it allow you to add supplemental coverage down the road if you develop a chronic illness?
-Is the prescription drug coverage robust enough to accommodate new medications if they become necessary?
 The best Medicare strategies are layered.
-A good agent will explain how Medigap plans, Advantage plans, or standalone Part D drug options can be added or switched to ensure your coverage remains strong even when your health shifts.
-Thinking proactively (rather than reacting to health changes after they arise) is one of the smartest steps you can take.
+A good agent will explain how Medigap plans, Advantage plans, or standalone Part D drug options can be added or switched to keep your coverage strong, even when your health shifts.
+If you're living with a chronic condition, proactive planning is one of the smartest steps you can take.

 How Often Can I Change My Medicare Plan?

 Parris Brady stresses that people often misunderstand how much flexibility they actually have when switching plans.
-Depending on the time of year and the type of plan you have, your options may be wider, or more limited, than you realize.
-Parris replied to this question saying,
+Depending on the time of year and the type of plan you have, your options may be wider (or more limited) than you realize.
+Parris replied to this question saying:

 "AEP starts October 15th through December 7th.
 You can change plans as often as you like during that time period.
 However, after January 1st through March 31st (OEP), if you have a Medicare Advantage plan, you are allowed only one (1) change to another Medicare Advantage plan."

-The rules are different once you step outside of AEP.
-From January 1 through March 31, the Medicare Advantage Open Enrollment Period (OEP) applies, but this only allows individuals enrolled in a Medicare Advantage plan to switch to one other Advantage plan, or go back to Original Medicare entirely.
-There are also Special Enrollment Periods (SEPs) throughout the year related to events such as moving, losing group coverage, or becoming eligible for Medicaid.
-Knowing exactly when you can change plans, and which changes are allowed during each enrollment window, ensures you’re not stuck in a plan that is no longer meeting your needs.
+There are also Special Enrollment Periods (SEPs) throughout the year tied to life events like moving, losing group coverage, or becoming eligible for Medicaid.
+Knowing exactly when you can change plans, and which changes are allowed during each window, ensures you're not stuck in a plan that no longer meets your needs.

 "Original Medicare (Part A and Part B) generally provides coverage nationwide, so you can get care anywhere in the U.S. However, it doesn't cover non-emergency care outside the U.S. Medicare Advantage plans (Part C) often have network restrictions, so coverage may be limited when traveling outside your plan's service area.
 Some plans offer coverage for emergency care when you're traveling within the U.S. or even abroad, but it varies by plan."